oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 The third parameter MUST be a data aggregation path $p$ with single- or collection-valued segments whose last segment MUST be a primitive property.
 The node identifier(s) of an instance $u$ in the input set are the primitive values in $γ(u,p)$ reached via $p$ starting from $u$.
 Let $p=p_1/…/p_k/r$ with $k≥0$ be the concatenation where each sub-path $p_1,…,p_k$ consists of a collection-valued segment that is optionally followed by a type-cast segment and preceded by zero or more single-valued segments, and either $r$ consists of one or more single-valued segments or $k≥1$ and ${}/r$ is absent.

 The recursive hierarchy to be processed can also be a subset $H'$ of $H$.
 For this case a non-empty sequence $S$ of transformations MAY be specified as an optional parameter whose position varies from transformation to transformation and is given below.
 In general, let $H'$ be the output set of the transformation sequence $S$ applied to $H$, or $H'=H$ if $S$ is not specified.
 The transformations in $S$ MUST be listed in [section ##TransformationsProducingaSubset] or [section ##HierarchicalTransformationsProducingaSubset] or be service-defined bound functions whose output set is a subset of their input set.
-Applying the definition for [root](#RecursiveHierarchy) to the hierarchy $(H',Q)$ can lead to different results than for the hierarchy $(H,Q)$.
+Applying the [standard definition of start node](#RecursiveHierarchy) to the hierarchy $(H',Q)$ can lead to different results than for the hierarchy $(H,Q)$, because a node in $H'$ whose parent exists in $H$ but lies outside $H'$ counts as a start node in $(H',Q)$.

 ## ##subsec Hierarchical Transformations Producing a Subset